Optimizing Ollama VRAM Settings for Using Local LLM on macOS (Fine-tuning: 2)

 llama3.1:8b-instruct-fp16 a8f4d8643bb2 17 GB 100% GPU 4 minutes from now

 In the slow case, SIZE is much larger than the actual model size (16 GB), and processing occurs on CPU at 54% and GPU at 46%.
-It seems that Ollama processes LLM as a larger size model when a large context size is passed via API regardless of the actual number of tokens being processed.
+It seems that Ollama processes LLM as a larger size model when a large size context length is passed via API regardless of the actual number of tokens being processed.
 This is only my assumption, but the above tells.

-Finding a suitable context size
+Finding a suitable size of context length

 After understanding the situation, let’s take countermeasures.
 If you can live with 4096 tokens, it’s fine, but I want to process as many tokens as possible.
-Unfortunately, I couldn’t find Ollama’s specifications, so I tried adjusting the context size by hand and found that a value of 24576 (4096*6) works for Llama 3.1 8B F16 and DeepSeek-Coder-V2-Lite-Instruct Q6_K.
+Unfortunately, I couldn’t find Ollama’s specifications, so I tried adjusting the context length by hand and found that a value of 24576 (4096*6) works for Llama 3.1 8B F16 and DeepSeek-Coder-V2-Lite-Instruct Q6_K.

 Note that using non-multiple-of-4096 values may cause character corruption, so be careful.
 Also, when using Dify, the SIZE value will be smaller than in Continue.